Emma Watson: Early life and education

-Emma Charlotte Duerre Watson was born on 15 April 1990 in Paris, to English lawyers Jacqueline Luesby and Chris Watson.
-Her great-grandmother was Polish.
-Watson lived in Maisons-Laffitte near Paris until age five.
-Her parents divorced when she was five, and Watson moved to England to live with her mother in Oxfordshire while spending weekends at her father's house in London.
-Watson has said she speaks some French, though "not as well" as she used to.
-After moving to Oxford with her mother and brother, she attended the Dragon School, remaining there until 2003.
-From age six, she wanted to become an actress, and trained at the Oxford branch of Stagecoach Theatre Arts, a part-time theatre school where she studied singing, dancing, and acting.
+Emma Charlotte Duerre Watson was born on 15 April 1990 in Paris, France, to English lawyers Chris Watson and Jacqueline Luesby.
+(Note: Attributed to multiple references:) Watson lived in Maisons-Laffitte until age five, when her parents divorced.
+She moved to England to live with her mother in Oxfordshire and spent weekends at her father's house in London.
+(Note: Attributed to multiple references:) After moving to Oxford with her mother and younger brother, she was educated at the Dragon School until 2003.
+She wanted to become an actress from the age of six, and trained at the Oxford branch of Stagecoach Theatre Arts, a part-time theatre school where she studied acting, dancing and singing.
+By age ten, she had performed in Stagecoach productions and school plays including Arthur: The Young Years and The Happy Prince.
+After the Dragon School, Watson attended Headington School Oxford.
+While shooting the Harry Potter films, she was tutored for up to five hours a day on set.

-By age 10, Watson had performed in Stagecoach productions and school plays including Arthur: The Young Years and The Happy Prince, but she had never acted professionally prior to the Harry Potter series.
-After the Dragon School, Watson moved on to Headington School, Oxford.
-While on film sets, she and her castmates were tutored for up to five hours a day.
-In June 2006, she took GCSE school examinations in ten subjects, achieving eight A* and two A grades.
-In May 2007, she took AS levels in English, Geography, Art, and History of Art.
-The following year, she dropped History of Art to pursue the three A levels, receiving an A grade in each subject.